-There is some debate about cannabinoids and shilajit – admittedly in the slightly more obscure corners of the internet (think subreddits about supplements and nootropics).
+There is some debate about cannabinoids (which we will refer to as 'hemp' for the purposes of this article) and shilajit – admittedly in the slightly more obscure corners of the internet (think subreddits about supplements and nootropics).

 Some think shilajit is superior to CBD.
 Some think CBD is better as a daily supplement.
 They hold these opinions based on their own personal experience.
 Some people have only tried one or the other, and therefore hold somewhat biased views.
 Some have tried them separately and have decided which works best for them.